mqtt-home/eltako-to-mqtt-gw/README.md

 [![mqtt-smarthome](https://img.shields.io/badge/mqtt-smarthome-blue.svg)](https://github.com/mqtt-smarthome/mqtt-smarthome)

-Convert the Eltako Series 62-IP data to MQTT messages
+Convert the Eltako Series 62-IP data to MQTT messages.

+Some waring about those devices:
+- they are announced to come with Matter support, but they will never get an update support it
+- they do not support setting the position in a finer granularity than 1% so tilt is only possible when the blinds are small enough so that 1% is a small enough step

 ## Devices